LTL2Action/LTL2Action/README.md

 You can evaluate trained policies using `utils/evaluator.py`.
 You need to specify the model path, which also supports the `*` wildcard.
 For example, the following command evaluates all models whose names start with `GRU` located in `storage/`.
 `python3 utils/evaluator.py --ltl-sampler Until_1_3_1_2 --model-path storage/GRU* --procs 16  --discount 0.94 --eval-episodes 100 --gnn GRU`.

+A Jupyter notebook with code for plotting experimental data is available in `plots/plotter.ipynb`.